Rosettea/Petals/README.md

 # Petals
 > *The* plugin manager for Hilbish.

 Petals is the official Hilbish plugin manager.
-It's inspired by vim-plug, zplug and packer.nvim, exposes both an API to load plugins and start them and the single `petals` command to more easily manage them interactively.
+It exposes both an API to load plugins and start them and the single `petals` command to manage them interactively.

 Petals is not in a stable state (like Hilbish) so use with caution!